JaimeHyland/Mellifera/README.md

 ### Face-to-face 'interviews'

 Elise didn't actually do any formal face-to-face interviews with anyone (hence the scare quotes above), what she did was corner a number of fellow beekeepers, show them her wireframes and explain her plan in more or less detail, treating them as a sort of informal focus group.
-I won't reproduced the copious notes she took of these conversations; suffice it to say that the most important points they made included the following:
+I won't reproduce the copious notes she took of these conversations; suffice it to say that the most important points they made included the following:

 - Product range
 >> Their expectations of such an e-commerce website were rather more ambitious than Elise's original idea: they would have expected a wider range of products to be available aside from wooden hive components.
 They saw it as desirable that the site should as near as possible be a "one-stop-shop" for beekeeper needs; to have in particular the capacity to offer the following categories of product:
   - plastic feeder trays, sleeves and bottles
-  - pest treatment equipment and chemicals (especilly against varroa mites)
+  - pest treatment equipment and chemicals (especially against varroa mites)
   - beekeeper tools (all the way from handtools and buckets to honey extracting centrifuges and the like)
   - protective and hygienic clothing
-  - honey packaging (chiefly jars of various sizes and their lids)
+  - retail honey packaging (chiefly jars of various sizes and their lids)
   - wax 'foundations' for insertion into honey and brood frames
 >> but ...
   - living bees
->> The one thing they seemed to agree was not necessary (or even desirable) for her to sell in her shop were packages of bees themselves: mated queen packages, hive nuclei, etc..
+>> The one thing they seemed to agree was not necessary (or even desirable) for her to sell in her shop were packages of bees themselves: mated queen packages, living hive nuclei, etc..
 The consensus was that such products should be left to a specialist producer/dealer and that offering them would do little to add to the site's reputation as a reliable and professional supplier

 - Filtering by basic hive design
 >> Beekeepers appreciated her idea of giving them up-front on the homepage the option of filtering out hive components incompatible with their hive dimensions by clicking on their chosen system as it appeared in a horizontal bar at the bottom of the site header, which would have the effect that all their subsequent searches limit themselves to products compatible with their systems, unless and until they decided to undo their filter by clicking on the name of their chosen system again.
-While no beekeeping system is selected, no such filter is enforced.
+As long as the user does not select any particular beekeeping system, no such filter is enforced.

 - Other filters and sorting options
-They also let her know that the ability to filter according to a number of different criteria would be appreciated, with the general consensus being that "the more, the better", but that the site's products should be filterable and sortable according to the categories mentioned above under "Product range".
+They also let her know that the ability to filter according to a number of different criteria would be appreciated, with the general consensus being that "the more, the better", but that the site's products should be filterable and sortable according to the categories mentioned above under "Product range" (except anything involving live bees).

 - Added marketing discussions
   - Beekeeper's forum
->> There was some humming and hawing when Elise mentioned the possibility of adding a separate beekeeping forum attached loosely to the site: there was no clear consensus but many thought the internet were plenty of discussion fora on the internet for beekeepers and that a new one, aside from requiring an awful lot of moderation effort, would not provide much added value at the moment for potential customers.
+>> There was some humming and hawing when Elise mentioned the possibility of adding a separate beekeeping forum attached loosely to the site: there was no clear consensus, but many thought the internet already had plenty of discussion fora on the internet for beekeepers and that a new one, aside from requiring an awful lot of moderation effort, would not provide much added value at the moment for potential customers.
   - Techno-beekeeping blog
 >> However, some of her pals seemed at least mildly interested when she mentioned the idea of adding a little blog to her site, especially if she concentrated on the interface between apiculture and consumer software development.
   - Hive inspection app
->> The hive inspection app that Elise had half finished using Flutter a couple of years ago, whose purpose it was to make it easier for beekeepers to note down observations while inspecting their hives, seemed to some to be a potentially useful tool on condition she managed to complete and fully test it and make it available on Google Play and/or Apple App Store.
-Having such a tool associated with the site, many thought, could well add authority to it in its very well-defined domain if it was well-designed and finished.
-There were other products already on the market, but they were all too inflexible in their workflow and were, in the words of one early adopter, "not much use".  -- A page listing links to official local and national beekeeping authorities, associations and university faculties were mentioned as being possible useful service to site users.
+>> The hive inspection app that Elise had half finished using the Flutter framework a couple of years ago, whose purpose it was to make it easier for beekeepers to note down observations while inspecting their hives, seemed to some to be a potentially useful tool, on condition she managed to complete and fully test it and make it available on Google Play and/or Apple App Store.
+Having such a tool associated with the site, many thought, could well add authority to it in its extremely clearly defined domain if it was well-designed and finished.
+There were other products already on the market, but they were all too inflexible in their workflow and were, in the words of one unhappy early adopter, "not much use".
+  - Bee info page
+>> A page listing links to official local and national beekeeping authorities, associations and university faculties were mentioned as being possible useful services to site users.

 ### Phone calls and e-mails with Tomáš
 Through some more or less detailed conversations with Tomáš via WhatsApp and email, she got a clearer idea of the full range of products he can supply.
 As well as simple bee boxes and frames, he can also supply a couple of designs for entrance and feeder boxes, queen excluders, inner covers and bee escapes, for example, and he has a business partner whose phone number he can give who makes excellent galvanised steel hive roofs in various sizes.

 ### Other consultations
-A number of chats with relatives and non-beekeeping friends underlined the point that Elise's site is far more likely to be successful if she g+manages to put herself in a position to sell a full range of beekeeping supplies.
+A number of chats with relatives and non-beekeeping friends underlined the point that Elise's site is far more likely to be successful if she manages to put herself in a position to sell a full range of beekeeping supplies.

 One enormously important area of research will of course be to see what the compeition is doing.
 There are already a large number of beekeeping e-commerce sites already on the internet aimed at the DACH market.
-Practically everyone with whom she discusses her _Mellifera_ site mentions this as an essential preparation.
-The obvious rubric in which to frame this information-gathering effort is to see it as a way to formally define the site's unique selling proposition (USP) on the basis of places Elise can go (with Tomáš' and perhaps others' help) that other online beekeeping suppliers can't.
+Practically everyone with whom she discusses her _Mellifera_ site mentions this as an essential part of her preparations.
+The obvious rubric in which to frame this information-gathering effort is to see it as a way to formally define the site's unique selling proposition (USP) on the basis of places Elise can go (with Tomáš' and perhaps others' help) that other online beekeeping suppliers can't or won't.
 The initial competitive advantage she has identified is value for money at the quality end of the market, but there may well be others.
 She suspects, for example, she can project superior authority and expertise in the beekeeping sector through better organisation and presentation of information on compatibility and incompatibilities between popular standard beehive designs used in the DACH region.

+She believes that the improvement in the UX resulting from easier identification of compatible equipment is very likely to substantially improve sales.

 ## Elise's initial marketing conclusions